kaihendry/dabase.com/content/blog/path-to-production.md

 as the source of truth.
 Furthermore it empowers the service team since they can take responsibility for their Continuous Integration build rules and deployment.
-That said, production deployment approval and further guard rails can be implemented when required.
+That said, production deployment approval and further guard rails can be introduced with a [self service pattern](/blog/2022/devops-self-service/).